November 2024 - Chik's Crib

 How’s everybody doing?
 It's been a few months, but I'm not quite over my tiramisu-making, cocktail-crafting phase yet.

 These two worlds have quite a bit in common, as I discovered.
-The flavours that go well together in a cocktail also gets along well in a tiramisu.
-In a cocktail, there's an alcoholic base, the bitters (a flavour modifier), and the sweetness (sugar), just the same as in a tiramisu; the sweetness comes from the mascarpone layer, and what's left is just the combination of alcohol and bitters.
+Whatever combination of flavours that goes well together in a cocktail also works in a tiramisu.
+In a cocktail, there's an alcoholic base, the bitters (a flavour modifier), and the sweetness (sugar).
+In a tiramisu, the mascarpone layer provides the sweetness, and all that’s left is to soak the ladyfingers in a mixture of flavour modifiers and alcohol of a cocktail that you like.
 This tiramisu, for example, was inspired by the matcha gin cocktail I've made, courtesy of the website Takes Two Eggs

 I took a while to finalise the proportions of matcha, water and gin to my liking, using the last of my Method and Madness gin (the gin brand an oddly apt name for my experimentations?)
 But the efforts had been well worth it.